 Stay Somewhere Cozy and Historic

 Blowing Rock’s hotels range from right in town to tucked away in the mountains.
 We spent our first weekend at the Meadowbrook Inn, which is a very short walk away from Main Street’s restaurants and shopping.
-We’ve also stayed at the historic Green Park Inn and rank it among our favorite hotels in North Carolina!

 You can read more about our time at Green Park Inn here.